jpconstantineau/Docker_Bluefruit_nRF52/README.md

 Latest build: BSP 0.19.0

-Uses the latest Arduino-CLI build
+Uses the latest Arduino-CLI image 0.10.0

 Find the container for you to use on [Dockerhub](https://hub.docker.com/r/jpconstantineau/arduino-cli-bluefruit-nrf52).